michaeleggers/vkal/README.md

 ### Creating a Graphics Pipeline

-Since the graphics pipeline is central to any Vulkan graphical application.
+The graphics pipeline is central to any Vulkan application that should draw something onto the screen.
 The creation of a VkPipeline object is divided into the following steps in VKAL:

 1. Create Vertex- and Fragment Shader Stage Setup.